2019–20 FIS Ski Jumping World Cup

 The 2019–20 FIS Ski Jumping World Cup was the 41st World Cup season in ski jumping for men, the 23rd official World Cup season in ski flying, and the 9th World Cup season for women.
 Before season, FIS changed name from Ladies to Women's World Cup.

 Season began on 24 November 2019 in Wisła, Poland and ended on 10 March 2020 in Trondheim, Norway.
 Women's World Cup began on 7 December 2019 in Lillehammer, Norway and ended on 10 March 2020 in Trondheim, Norway.
-Both ended earlier than expected.
+Both ended earlier than expected due to the COVID-19 pandemic.

-In March 2020, just before the end of the season COVID-19 pandemic was widely declared all across Europe.
-Result of that were cancelled last couple of events of the season for both; Raw Air Tournament for men (Trondheim (1x)) and Vikersund (2x)) and for women's complete Russia Tour Blue Bird Tournament (Nizhny Tagil (2x) and Chaykovsky (2x)) being fully cancelled without a single jump.
+In March 2020, just before the end of the season, COVID-19 cases were widely declared all across Europe.
+As a result, the Raw Air Tournament for men (Trondheim (1x)) and Vikersund (2x)) and the Russia Tour Blue Bird Tournament (Nizhny Tagil (2x) and Chaykovsky (2x)) for women were all fully cancelled without a single jump.

-From 19-22 March 2020, right after the end of World Cup season, the FIS Ski Flying World Championships 2020 was scheduled for Planica, but it also got cancelled due to start of the COVID-19 pandemic.
-This Championships was rescheduled on the next season in the December (first and only time in history ski flying was held that month).
+The FIS Ski Flying World Championships 2020 scheduled for 19–22 March 2020 in Planica was also cancelled due to the COVID-19 pandemic.
+The competition was rescheduled to the next season in December (first and only time in history that ski flying was held that month).